awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 ## Limitations for Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts.Limitations"></a>

 The following limitations apply to the Multi\-AZ DB cluster preview:
-+ You can create a Multi\-AZ DB cluster only with MySQL version 8\.0\.26 and PostgreSQL version 13\.4\.
++ You can create a Multi\-AZ DB cluster only with MySQL version 8\.0\.26 and PostgreSQL version 13\.4 and higher 13 versions\.
 + You can create Multi\-AZ DB clusters only in the following AWS Regions:
   + US East \(N\.
 Virginia\)
   + US West \(Oregon\)